By Shamir

 Is the TV build the same .apk as the phone build?

-Can I install the AAB directly without the Play Store?
+Can I install the TV APK directly without the Play Store?

 If you've been waiting for a proper lean-back experience for your existing playlists, today's the day.
 Install it, sign in, and tell us what breaks — we'd rather hear about a focus dead-spot from you than discover it from a one-star review.